 - Fundamental Rights are individual rights are enforced against the arbitrary invasion by the state except, in the case of Art.
 15 (2), Article 17, Article 18(3-4), Article 23 and Article 24 where these can be enforced against private individuals also.

-- FRs are not absolute rights and parliament could put reasonable restriction.
-The grounds for the restriction may be the advancement of SCs, STs, OBCs, women and children; general public order; decency, mortality, sovereignty & integrity of India; security of the state, friendly relations with foreign states, etc.
+- FRS are not absolute rights and Parliament could put reasonable restriction.
+The grounds for the restriction may be the advancement of SCs, STs, OBCs, women, and children; general public order; decency, morality, sovereignty & integrity of India; security of the state, friendly relations with foreign states, etc.

 - According to Article 12, ‘the state’ includes the